Nerve damage that occurs in people with diabetes is called diabetic neuropathy. This condition is a complicaiton of diabetes.

 - Not know that you have a blister or small cut

 - Not notice when your feet or hands touch something that is too hot or cold

-People with diabetes may have trouble digesting food.
+When the nerves that control digestion are affected, you may have trouble digesting food.
 This can make your diabetes harder to control.
+Damage to nerves that control digestion almost always occurs in people with severe nerve damage in their feet and legs.
 Symptoms of digestion problems include:

 Other symptoms of nerve damage are: